-By the end of cooking the lamb is so tender and amazing, the sauce will also be rich and packed full of flavour.
+By the end of cooking the lamb is so tender and amazing, the sauce will also be rich and packed full of flavor.
 Top this dish off with some shaved parmesan cheese for the best results.

 There are quite a few ingredients required to make this lamb ragu but is certainly worth it.
-You might be able to get away with leaving a few ingredients out but for the best result I highly recommend leaving the recipe as is.
+You might be able to get away with leaving a few ingredients out, but for the best result, I highly recommend leaving the recipe as is.

 Make sure you keep the leftovers as they will reheat nicely in the microwave or over the stove.
 I do not recommend heating leftovers in the slow cooker as it can take too long to reheat which can lead to food poisoning.
 For safe storage keep the leftovers in the fridge or freezer until required.
-It will last months in the freezer or just a few days in the fridge.
+It will last months in the freezer or just a few days in the refrigerator.

-The video at the middle of the page will take you through all the steps to making this delicious lamb ragu.
+The video in the middle of the page will take you through all the steps to making this delicious lamb ragu.
 The video is short and snappy so won’t take up too much of your time.

 Slow Cooker Lamb Ragu Recipe

 8 Hours & 35 Minutes